 - Find three local reviewers and send them the link to the review form (https://forms.gle/PdkhR1ZtpGFGJnkr6).
 Reviewers can be anyone who has knowledge of cycling and resides within the community.
 Their comments form part of your application.
 The local review forms need to be completed by the application deadline.

-- Create an account or sign in with an existing account (If you have any questions about signing in, or forgot your username and password, email email@example.com for assistance)
+- Create an account or login with an existing account in the online platform.
+If you have any questions about signing in, email [email protected].

-- Contact Justin at firstname.lastname@example.org if you need assistance in filling out the application or if you have any questions
+- Contact Subha at [email protected] if you have any questions.

-- Ask your partners to review your final application draft to ensure completeness before submitting
+- Have multiple members of your task force review your application to ensure completeness before submitting.

-- If awarded, be sure to attend the 2017 Ontario Bike Summit with elected officials to receive your designation.
+- If awarded, be sure to attend the 2021 Ontario Bike Summit to receive and celebrate your designation.
 Circulate the press release written by Share the Road to your local media outlets.

-- Share the feedback report and report card with local bicycle advocates and partners, prioritize the recomendations and start implementing to move towards the next designation level!
+- Share the feedback report Share the Road provides with local cycling advocates and partners, prioritize the recomendations, and start implementing chosen priorities to move towards the next award level!